-ACUS’s Office of the Chairman convenes three bodies that meet periodically to discuss topics of interest governmentwide.
+ACUS’s Office of the Chairman convenes several bodies that meet periodically to discuss topics of interest governmentwide.

 The Interagency Roundtable meets every several months at the Conference's office.
 Most meetings begin with a presentation by an agency official or outside expert, followed by a moderated discussion, on a topic to be announced in advance.
 Meetings conclude with an opportunity for participants to suggest new Conference initiatives.
 Each government member of the Conference and liaison representative from a government agency is deemed a member of the Roundtable and will receive meeting notifications automatically.
 All other Conference members are welcome to attend Roundtable meetings and should email Jeremy Graboyes (firstname.lastname@example.org) if they wish to receive meeting notifications.